sergejsha/tinybus/README.md

 TinyBus extensions
 =======

-With TinyBus extensions you can easily subscribe to commonly used events like battery level, connectivity or even phone shake events.
-See example application for more details.
+With TinyBus extensions you can easily subscribe to commonly used events like battery level, connectivity or even phone shake event.
+Here is a short example.

 ```java
 public class MainActivity extends Activity {